SilentBob347/papyrix-reader/docs/user_guide.md

 - X4 Pro: `papyrix-x4pro.bin`

 X3 and X4 use physical buttons.
 X4 Pro also has tap-only touch input.
-All three devices have partial hardware verification.
-See the device support matrix for the tested scenarios.

 ### Button and Touch Layout